Now that you have reached your 60s, here are some recommendations to help you prevent health conditions that are more common at this age.

 Your doctor may ask you screening questions every 12 months to assess your risk.
 If you are high risk or experience a fracture following a small bump or fall, this should be investigated further.
 This involves a simple scan with a machine, taking around 10 to 15 minutes.

-To help prevent osteoporosis, ensure you have 1,300mg of calcium per day (if you are a woman) while men should consume 1,000mg per day.
+To help prevent osteoporosis, ensure you have 1,300mg of calcium per day if you are a woman or 1,000mg per day if you are a man.
 You should also follow the healthy diet and exercise recommendations above.
 Getting enough vitamin D, without risk of skin cancer is also advised.

 Tooth decay and gum disease